A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-Matter is anything that has mass and volume.
+Matter is anything that has mass and occupies space (volume).
 Chemistry is the study of matter and its properties, as well as the changes that matter undergoes.
-The structure of matter is the way that its atoms and molecules are arranged.
-The properties of matter are the characteristics that it exhibits, such as its physical state, density, and reactivity.
+The structure of matter refers to the arrangement of its constituent atoms and molecules.
+The properties of matter are its characteristics, such as its physical state (solid, liquid, gas, plasma), density, melting point, boiling point, reactivity, and conductivity.

 Basic Concepts